Viniciusd1810/Youtube_Clone_With_CSS/README.md

 # Youtube Clone With CSS
+Reproduced the YouTube homepage and video page using HTML and CSS, focusing on adaptive layouts and design accuracy.
+I started using a figma model from 2022, but i add some atual 2025 youtube layout styles

 The project was supposed to be only the video page, but i added the index page.